-2021 Evidence of Coverage for VIVA MEDICARE MeChapter 4.
+2021 Evidence of Coverage for VIVA MEDICARE PremierChapter 4.
 Medical Benefits Chart (what is covered and what you pay)

-Services not covered by Not covered under Covered only under specific Medicare any condition conditions High dose chemotherapy and related services involving the removal and subsequent return of blood cells √ Covered only in accordance with Original Medicare coverage guidelines.
+Services not covered by Not covered under Covered only under specific Medicare any condition conditions Genetic testing and gene therapy Covered only in accordance with Original Medicare coverage guidelines.
+Some genetic testing and gene therapy are never covered as listed previously in this chart.
+Abortions √ Covered only in accordance with Original Medicare coverage guidelines.
+Services for the removal of an organ from a member for purposes of transplantation into another person and services for transplants involving mechanical or animal organs Only those transplants described in the Medical Benefits Chart in this chapter under Section 2.1 (see "Inpatient hospital care") are covered services.
+High dose chemotherapy and related services involving the removal and subsequent return of blood cells √ Covered only in accordance with Original Medicare coverage guidelines.
 Pulsed radiofrequency lesioning and intra-articular or extra-articular facet joint prolotherapy V Optional, additional, or deluxe features or accessories to durable medical equipment, corrective appliances or prosthetics which are primarily for the comfort or convenience of the member, or for ambulation primarily in the community, including but not limited to home and car remodeling or modification √ Services required by court order or as a condition of parole or probation √ Covered only when medically necessary and covered under Original Medicare.
-Services provided to members who are incarcerated (see the definition of "Incarceration" in Chapter 12 of this booklet) Ambulance services provided outside the United States and its territories V Surgical treatment for morbid obesity √ Covered only when medically necessary and covered under Original Medicare.